MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-composer.md

 In this exercise, you will create a bot that retrieves the weather conditions for the zipcode entered by the user.
 You will require an API key for the service to work so visit the [OpenWeather site](https://openweathermap.org/price) to create a user account and get a free API key before you start.

-## Clone the repository for this course

-If you have not already done so, you must clone the code repository for this course:

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder.
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo.

 ## Create a basic bot

 Now you're ready to use Composer to create a bot.